TheFearlessFace/Todo/README.md

 The app functionality is:

+- View a list of task lists.
-- View a list of tasks.
+- View a list of tasks by selecting a task list.
 - Add a new item to the list of tasks.
 - Set a task's status to 'completed'.